Artisan Sourdough Bread Recipe

 6. Low Hydration vs. High Hydration

-7. How to Make Sourdough Bread
+8. How to Make Classic Sourdough Bread

-9. Do you have to use a dutch oven to bake sourdough bread?
+10. Do you have to use a dutch oven to bake sourdough bread?

-10. What can I use sourdough bread for?
+11. What can I use sourdough bread for?

-11. Artisan Sourdough Bread Recipe Recipe
+13. Artisan Sourdough Bread Recipe Recipe

-What is different about sourdough bread?
+What is the secret to good sourdough bread?

 Most breads use commercial yeast to give rise to bread doughs.
 They are quick, easy and generally no nonsense.
 But what happens when you don’t have yeast on hand?

-We have an entire post dedicated to making homemade sourdough starter.
+We have an entire article dedicated to making homemade sourdough starter.
 It takes about a week.
 Start at that article, then once you have an starter that is bubbly and active, come back here to make bread.

-Tools for Making Sourdough Bread
+What You’ll Need: Tools for Making Sourdough Bread

 There are a few things you’ll need to have on hand if you want your bread to turn out in the best possible way.